Hugo-Carbiener/Hugo-Carbiener/README.md

 ### Hi there 👋

-:wrench: - I'm Hugo, an **engineering student at [Telecom Sudparis](https://www.telecom-sudparis.eu), in game dev specialisation**.
-There I get to learn about many aspects of telecommunications along with programming languages such as Bash, Java, C#, PHP and so on.
-But truth be told, I am here to learn about video game making.
+:wrench: - I'm Hugo, an **engineering graduate from [Telecom Sudparis](https://www.telecom-sudparis.eu), (game dev specialisation)**.
+There I got to learn about many aspects of telecommunications along with programming languages such as Bash, Java, C#, PHP and so on.
+But truth be told, I went there to learn about video game making and take part in game jams.
+Right now, I work as a backend developer at **Ankama** as part of the **Dofus TOUCH** team.

 ---
 #### What I do